2000 AD (comics): Fanzines

-2000 AD has an extremely lively and thriving fanbase, which has produced a number of independent fanzines.
+2000 AD has an active fanbase, which has produced a number of independent fanzines.

 In 1998 W.R.
 Logan, frustrated at the lack of activity from the comic's publishers both in promoting the title and also in making best use of new talents, decided to create an independent title using 2000 AD copyrighted characters and situations.
 This was titled Class of '79, named after the year of Dredd's graduation from the Academy of Law – 2079.
 The first couple of issues contained work from now-professional comics creators Rufus Dayglo, Boo Cook, Henry Flint and PJ Holden and won the best Self Published/Independent Comic Award at the 1999 National Comics Awards.

 In 2001, Andrew J. Lewis created Zarjaz comic, with strips featuring characters from a variety of 2000 AD stories.
 There were also interviews with Alan Grant, Frazer Irving and Alan Moore, as well as an extensive article on breaking into comics as a writer.

 Another long-running fanzine, dedicated to the world of Johnny Alpha, is Dogbreath, originally run by the pseudonymous Dr Bob it is now being produced by FutureQuake Publishing.
 In 2003, Arthur Wyatt created FutureQuake, a fanzine devoted to the Future Shocks format.
 Although Class of '79 and FutureQuake now appear to be on hiatus, the other titles are in continuous publication, Zarjaz having started up again with a new issue 1.

 In addition, a number of small press comics have emerged from the 2000 AD fanbase, including Solar Wind, Omnivistascope and The End Is Nigh.